dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

 - the princess thinks .... hmmm what does the princess think?
   - does she believe the priest did it?
+    - yes/no/maybe .. i think she's starting to lost trust after certain events
-  - she feels her obligation is paid off to the mage (even though he really didn't do anything)
+  - she feels her obligation is paid off to the mage? (even though he really didn't do anything)
   - but her intuition tells her something is not right

 - the princess sends a message to the mage, but is unsure if he received it